 An email permutator uses a person’s name and the domain they’re associated with to generate as many permutations (i.e. combinations) of addresses that, based on common email formats, could be correct.

-I use this one.
-To use it yourself, open the doc, click “File,” then “Make a Copy.”
+I use this Google Sheets permutator.
+To try it yourself, open the doc, click “File,” then “Make a Copy.”

 From there you enter your prospect’s name and domain into the yellow boxes.
 As you do this, possible permutations of the address will appear in the green box on the left-hand side.